 Remove to a plate and keep warm.

-Make as many poached eggs as you need to serve; follow
+Make as many poached eggs as you need to serve; follow these instructions for poaching an egg on the stovetop, or poach them in the microwave.

-To Assemble For each person you are serving, place two slices of fried polenta on the plate.
+For each person you are serving, place two slices of fried polenta on the plate.
 Top with mushrooms, roasted tomatoes, and a poached egg or two.
 Sprinkle with salt, pepper, and Parmesan.
 Place a dab of yogurt or sour cream on the side of the plate, and serve immediately with salad or fresh fruit.